-On 8 October 2021 agreement was reached between 136 countries for a Two Pillar approach to international tax reform ('Minimum Tax Implementation Handbook (Pillar Two)') Amongst other things, Pillar One proposes a reallocation of a proportion of tax to market jurisdictions, while Pillar Two seeks to apply a global minimum effective tax rate of 15%.
+In 2021, 136 countries agreed to a Two Pillar approach to international tax reform. ').
+Amongst other things, Pillar One proposes a reallocation of a proportion of tax to market jurisdictions, while Pillar Two seeks to apply a global minimum effective tax rate of timing of the legislative changes in each country The rules will impact current income tax when the legislation comes into ef15%.
 The OECD Agreement is likely to see changes in corporate tax rates in a number of countries in the next few years.
-The impact of changes in corporate tax rates on the measurement of tax assets and liabilities depends on the nature and timing of the legislative changes in each country.
-For further information, please refer to our Pillar Two Country tracker. and to our IFRS Talks podcast episode 'Global minimum tax'.
-The rules will impact current income tax when the legislation comes into effect.
+The impact of changes in corporate tax rates on the measurement of tax assets and liabilities depends on the nature and fect.
 In the UK, the Pillar Two legislation to implement a domestic top-up tax and a multinational top-up tax was substantively enacted on 20 June 2023 when Finance (No.2) Act 2023 completed its third reading in the House of Commons.
-In the UK, the new domestic minimum taxes (affecting all UK entities meeting the size criteria regardless of whether they are part of a multinational group or not) and multinational top up taxes will apply for accounting periods beginning on or after 31 December 2023.
+In the UK, the new domestic minimum taxes (affecting all UK entities meeting the size criteria - consolidated revenues, of €750m in at least two of the last four years regardless of whether they are part of a multinational group or not) and multinational top up taxes will apply for accounting periods beginning on or after 31 December 2023.

-In May 2023, the IASB issued a narrow-scope amendment to IAS 12, 'Income taxes', that provides a temporary relief from accounting for deferred taxes arising from the implementation of the GloBE rules, including any qualifying domestic minimum top up taxes.
-The temporary exception is effective immediately for December 2023 year ends and the disclosure requirements are effective for accounting periods beginning on or after 1 January 2023, with early application permitted.
-For further details refer to UK In depth INT2023-10.
+The IASB amended IAS 12, 'Income taxes', with immediate effect to provide a temporary relief from accounting for deferred taxes arising from the implementation of the GloBE rules, including any qualifying domestic minimum top up taxes.
+The temporary exception is effective immediately for December 2023 year ends (and later) and will remain in place until the IASB is in a position to make further amendments to IAS 12.
+The disclosure requirements are effective for accounting periods beginning on or after 1 January 2023, with early application permitted.